ossuminc/riddl/doc/src/hugo/content/concepts/application.md

 designer to manage the entire interaction between human and machine.

 There are also no assumptions about the technology used for the implementation of an application.
-RIDDL offers an abstract notion of an application that can be implemented as any of the following:
+RIDDL's notion of an application is general and abstract, but they can be implemented as any of the following:
 * Mobile Application On Any Platform
 * Web Application
 * Native Operating System Application (graphical or command line)